marijnh/Eloquent-JavaScript/18_http.md

-If it is important that something remain secret, such as the ((password)) to your ((email)) account, or that it arrive at its destination unmodified, such as the account number you transfer money to from your bank's website, plain HTTP is not good enough.
+If it is important that something remain secret, such as the ((password)) to your ((email)) account, or that it arrive at its destination unmodified, such as the account number you transfer money to via your bank's website, plain HTTP is not good enough.

 {{index cryptography, encryption}}